sedab/PathCNN/Readme.md

 The output data will be dumped under experiments/experiment_name folder.

+-To run the test data with multiple check points, use run_multiple_test.sh script.
+Set the experiment, count and step variables in the script accordingly.

 ### 6. Evaluation:

 Use JupyterNotebooks/test_evaluation-exclude-normal.ipynb to create the ROC curves and calculate the confidence intervals.
 To start a jupyter notebook on bigpurple, submit the run-jupyter.sbatch script and the follow the instructions on the output file.